crontab/AsyncMux/README.md

 Additionally, provide caching of the result in memory for a certain period of time.
 Subsequent calls to this multiplexer may return the cached result unless some time-to-live (TTL) elapses, in which case a new network call is made transparently.

-This multiplexer can be configured to use disk caching in addition to memory caching.
-Another possibility is to have this multiplexer return a previously known result regardless of its TTL if the latest network call resulted in one of the specific types of failures, such as network connectivity errors.
+A multiplexer can be configured to use disk caching in addition to memory caching.
+Another possibility is to have a multiplexer return a previously known result regardless of its TTL if the latest network call resulted in one of the specific types of failures, such as network connectivity errors.

 Support "soft" and "hard" refreshes, like the browser's Cmd-R and related functions.

 **Scenario 2:** have a dictionary of multiplexers that request and cache objects of the same type by their symbolic ID, e.g. user profiles.

-**Scenario 3:** provide file downloading, multiplexing and disk caching.
-In addition to disk caching, some limited number of media objects can be cached in memory for faster access.
+**Scenario 3:** provide file downloading, multiplexing and disk caching for immutable objects, such as media files or documents.

 <a name="multiplexer"></a>